ocaml/merlin/CONTRIBUTING.md

 Changes unrelated to the issue addressed by a PR should be made in a separate PR.
 Additionally, formatting changes in parts of the code not concerned by a specific PR should be proposed in another PR.

+Ideally, any opened issue should be accompanied by a test with a reproduction.
+When working on a fix for an issue, the first commit should contain the test showing the issue.
+Following commits should fix the issue and update the test result accordingly.

 ### Menhir version